dawidd6/action-download-artifact/README.md

     # Optional, search for the last workflow run whose stored an artifact named as in `name` input
     # default false
     search_artifacts: false
+    # Optional, choose to unpack the downloaded artifact or not
+    # default true
+    unpack: true
 ```